HTTPStanley/DivinityEconomy/modrinth/modrinth.com.md

     <li><code>de.enchant.eHandValue</code> - Allows the user to value enchantments on their held item.
 This permission is granted by default.</li>
     <li><code>de.enchant.eValue</code> - Allows the user to value enchantments.
 This permission is granted by default.</li>
     <li><code>de.enchant.eInfo</code> - Allows the user to get information about enchantments.
 This permission is granted by default.</li>
+    <li><code>de.enchant.eSellAll</code> - Allows the user to sell all enchantments in their inventory.
+This permission is granted by default.</li>
 </ul>
 <br>